Islamic monuments in Kosovo: Tekkes (Teqe)

 Tekkes (or Teqe in Albanian) are houses of worship belonging to Muslim Sufi orders.
-There are few tekkes in Kosovo belong to different orders such as Qadariya, Ruafi'a, Halveti etc. Prizren, Gjakova and Orahovac are known to have more Sufis and Sufi tekkes.
+There are few tekkes in Kosovo belong to different orders such as Qadariya, Ruafi'a, Halveti etc. Prizren, Gjakovë and Rahovec are known to have more Sufis and Sufi tekkes.

 The Great Tekke (16th Century)

-The oldest and well known Tekke in Kosovo is the 16th century Great Tekke in Gjakova.
-The Great Tekke or "Teqja e Madhe" played a huge role in all the matters that concerned Kosovo and people living there during different eras.
+The oldest and well known Tekke in Kosovo is the 16th century Great Tekke in Gjakovë.
+The Great Tekke or "Teqëja e Madhe" played a huge role in all the matters that concerned Kosovo and people living there during different eras.

-One of the members of this great family is Musa Shehzade, a well known patriot who was a delegate from Prizeren in the declaration of independence of Albania.
+One of the members of this great family is Musa Shehzade, a well known patriot who was a delegate from Prizren in the declaration of independence of Albania.
 Also, his activities include serving as commander of forces which took the city of Skopje, Chairman of the second league of Prizren and he was the first Albanian mayor of Prizren.